LostArtefacts/TRX/docs/trx/lua/reference/ROOMS.md

   - **`pos`** (vec3).
 Position to search near.
   - **`room_num`** (integer).
 1-based room to search from.

+  Returns:
-  Returns: vec3 or `nil`.
-The valid position and its 1-based room number, or `nil` if none was found nearby.
+  - vec3 or `nil`.
+The valid position, or `nil` if none was found nearby.
+  - integer.
+The 1-based room the position is in.